codete/FormGeneratorBundle/README.md

 ]);
 ```

-**Specifying field options through `options`, described below, was added in 1.3.0.**

 This approach has few advantages like saving you a bunch of keystrokes each time you
 are specifying options, but there are downsides too.
 First, if you have any custom
 option for one of your modifiers you forget to `unset`, Symfony will be unhappy and
 will let you know by throwing an exception.
 Another downside is that we have reserved
-`type` property and it's needed as an option for a repeated type.
+`type` property and it's needed as an option for the repeated type.
 If you ever find
 yourself in one of described cases, or you just prefer to be explicit, you can put
 all Symfony fields' options into an `options` property: